What Clients Need To Know About Web Site Design:

 2. Unlinked: available to search engines, but not linked into the main site; you can give this address to customer (and they can give it to someone else.)

-3. Hidden from robots and spiders: UNavailable to search engines, and not linked into the main site; you can give this address to customer (and they can give it to someone else.)
+3. Hidden from robots and spiders: Unavailable to search engines, and not linked into the main site; you can give this address to customer (and they can give it to someone else.)

 4. PW protected: You can give this password to an employee or customer (and they can give it to someone else.)